 An independent Data Monitoring Committee (DMC) will be established to oversee the safety of subjects in the trial.
-This will include an independent statistician, oncologist, cardiologist and clinical pharmacologist.
+This will include an independent statistician, oncologist, and cardiologist.

 The terms of reference of the Data Monitoring Committee and the names and contact details are detailed in Appendix 3.